-(Amended on February 20, 2007 - Acting on Article 18)
+(Amended on February 20, 2007 - Acting on Article 18 and amended on June 12, 2021 - Acting on Article 11)

-- 07.07 PARKING REGULATIONS: - .01 General Requirements
+.01 General Requirements

 All Off-street Parking shall be accessory to a permitted use.

 Applications for permits requiring twenty (20) or more parking spaces, shall be accompanied by a parking plan of the lot and be referred forthwith to the Planning Board for their review and written advisory report; and no permits for construction shall be issued prior to the receipt of said report unless thirty (30) days have elapsed from the date of referral.